orstavik/JoiState/src/v3/usecases.md

     //this action is still not invoked.
 It will not be invoked until b is ready.
 ```

 If all arguments are optional, the action will only be invoked when the first optional argument is set.
-If none of the optional arguments is set, the action will not be invoked.
+If none of the optional arguments are set, the action will not be invoked.

 ```
 [*error1, *error2], log, []
   =>
+[error1, error2], log, [_log_has_run]
 [error1], log, [_log_has_run]
 [error2], log, [_log_has_run]
+                             //[], log, [_log_has_run] //this alternative is not added
 ```

 ## Dependency arguments: `&arg`

 A dependency argument is an argument that the action must wait until is set before it can run, but the `&arg` itself is not passed to the action function.

-If you want an action not to run before a certain input state is set, but you do not want to pass that input state into the action function, then prefix the argument with `&`.
+If you want an action wait until a certain input state is set, but you do not want to pass that input state into the action function, then prefix the argument with `&`.

 This is achieved using the following compilation.

 ```
 [&a, b, c], fun, [d, e]
   =>